 - Applications for fall open in March and close at the end of July.

-- Step 2: Submit an unofficial transcript in PDF format to Beth Webb.
+- Step 2: Submit an unofficial transcript in PDF format to Amy Richards.
 You can access your unofficial transcript via myCUinfo.

-- Step 3: Have a faculty member or a Computer Science Teaching Assistant submit the recommendation form on your behalf.
-(If you are applying for both summer and fall 2018, we can use the same recommendation for both applications.)
-Faculty/TAs must be logged into Google Apps with their CU credentials to complete this form.
+- Step 3: Have a CU Boulder faculty member, instructor, or Computer Science Teaching Assistant submit the recommendation form on your behalf.
+(If you are applying for both summer and fall 2019, we can use the same recommendation for both applications.)
+Faculty/Instructors/TAs must be logged into Google Apps with their CU credentials to complete this form.
 See the OIT Google Suite page for help.

 Application review begins on or around May 1 for summer, July 15 for fall, and November 15 for spring.
 Application review for each term will continue until all positions have been filled.

-Contact Beth Webb if you have questions about these positions or this process.
+Contact Amy Richards if you have questions about these positions or this process.

 Other Support Resources